smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

       x-ngsi:
         type: Property
     spatial:
-      description: 'Geoproperty.
+      description: 'GeoProperty.
 Model:''dct:Location''.
 This property refers to a geographic region that is covered by the Dataset'
       items:
         description: 'GeoProperty.
 Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
         oneOf: